andistrasser/AoE2ScenarioStringEditor/README.md

 ## Known Issues

+- The single-file application may be detected as false positive by some antivirus software.
+This can't be avoided since I use PyInstaller for building the executable.
+You can either exclude AoE2ScenarioStringEditor.exe in your antivirus software or you can download the non-single-file application which should make no problems.
 - Opening scenarios of different versions in the same instance doesn't work at the moment.
 This issue is caused by the AoE2ScenarioParser library and will be fixed in the future.
 (Workaround: Close AoE2ScenarioStringEditor, reopen it and it will work again)